Meet with Award Winning Journalists

 This is a wonderful opportunity for young people to learn more about journalism and retake the toxic narrative that journalism is a corrupt and dying profession.
 In a world of fake news and mistrust it is more important than ever that young people have their voices heard.

 Please encourage students still looking for ways to have meaningful summer experiences to consider applying for this incredible opportunity!
-We have financial assistance available for any student who feels that attending this program would be a financial hardship.

 Please email Britt Masback (Bmasback@gmail.com) if you have any questions.